siddhpatil6/AndroidInterview-Questions/README.md

 # What is APK Expansion?
 # How deep linking works? what tags we use?
 # What is AsyncLoader?

+# What is Multithreadind & How we can priotorize them?

 You can have a look at the compatibility library's source code to get more info.
 What a FragmentActivity does is:

 keep a list of LoaderManager's